2Yr·

 Development of the tenant's assets in the first 15 years

-Monthly burden of the buyers and residual debt in the years 16 to 30
+Monthly payments of the buyers and remaining debt in the years 16 to 30

-Development of the tenant's assets in years 16 to 30
+Development of the tenant's assets in the years 16 to 30

 Things get interesting in the 19th year.
-In this year, the rental costs of 2,730.43 Euro * 1.022^3 = 2,914.63 Euro exceed the expenses of the buyer of 2,477.16 Euro + 403.76 Euro * 1.02^3 = 2,905.63 Euro for the first time by 9 Euro per month.
-So now money has to be taken out of the depot month after month.
-A share of our ETF is now worth 10 euros * 1.06^18 = 28.54 euros.
-In order not to make the calculation even more complicated and because tax matters can change significantly in the years until the withdrawal, we have to estimate the taxes and choose the currently valid tax rate for capital gains of 26.375% (incl. solidarity surcharge).
-We assume that the tenant is not subject to church tax and has already exhausted his annual exemption amount through other capital investments.
-We also ignore the possible partial exemption to 30% of the gain.
+In this year, the rental costs of EUR 2,730.43 * 1.022^3 = EUR 2,914.63 exceed the buyer's expenses of EUR 2,477.16 + EUR 403.76 * 1.02^3 = EUR 2,905.63 by EUR 9 per month for the first time.
+This means that money must now be withdrawn from the custody account every month.
+One share of our ETF is now worth 10 euros * 1.06^18 = 28.54 euros.
+In order not to make the calculation any more complicated and because tax matters can change significantly in the years leading up to the withdrawal, we have to estimate the taxes and choose the current tax rate for capital gains of 26.375% (including solidarity surcharge).
+We assume that the tenant is not subject to church tax and has already exhausted his annual tax-free allowance through other capital investments.
+We also ignore the possible partial exemption of 30% of the profit.
 The shares are sold according to the FiFo principle.

-The tenant must continue to withdraw a steadily increasing sum from his global portfolio in the remaining years.
-In the 30th year, the rent burden rises to 3,702.90 euros and is thus 692.99 euros higher than the buyer's burden.
-To settle this value, 17 shares must be sold each month at 54.18 euros each.
-The remaining good 30 euros are reinvested, of course.
+The tenant must also withdraw a steadily growing sum from his global portfolio in the remaining years.
+In the 30th year, the rental charge rises to EUR 3,702.90, which is EUR 692.99 higher than the buyer's charge.
+In order to settle this amount, 17 shares must be sold each month at 54.18 euros each.
+The remaining good 30 euros are of course reinvested.
 Nevertheless, the tenant's assets increase to approx. 1,582,372 euros by the end of the 30th year.

 Interim balance sheet